KarolChilimoniuk/NodeJs-quote-desktop-app/README.md

 ## Description
 * do below steps in your system console:
 1. First of all, you have to clone my repo.
-2. Next, enter the cloned folder where are app files.
+2. Next, enter the cloned folder where app files are included.
 3. Install node package manager modules necessary to correct work of app.
 Use command:
 ```
 npm install